liamcottle/rns.js/README.md

 An _in-progress_, implementation of the [Reticulum Network Stack](https://reticulum.network/) written in Javascript.

-This implementation is extremely limited, and is probably not what you should be using.
+This implementation is extremely limited, will likely have breaking changes and is probably not what you should be using.

 I am implementing this to learn the RNS stack at the protocol level, while writing it in a language I am very familiar with.